-We are working with the Law Commission for England and Wales on joint projects on insurance contract law, consumer redress for misleading and aggressive practices, and level crossings.
+We are working with the Law Commission for England and Wales on joint projects on insurance contract law and level crossings.

-We are also working on a three way project with the Law Commission of England and Wales and the Northern Ireland Law Commission reviewing UK legislation on the regulation of health care professions.
+We are also working on a three-way project with the Law Commission for England and Wales and the Northern Ireland Law Commission reviewing UK legislation on the regulation of health care professionals.